 - Attacks on the Al crystal structure may rely on openings or weak points in the Al2O3 oxide coating.
 Once the exposure to Evactron cleaning is stopped, these weak spots may heal.

 Window #1 showed evidence of mechanical damage after shipping and this was blamed for the small increase in the He leak rate.
 Moreover, Evactron cleaning did not increase the leak on this window.
-Although it is not known how much continuous Evactron cleaning would be required to create a vacuum leak, from the known polymer decay rates and appearance of the windows due to Evactron cleaning, XEI estimates it would be well over 200 hours and may be more than 500 hours of continuous exposure.
+Although it is not known how much continuous Evactron cleaning would be required to create a vacuum leak, from the known polymer decay rates and appearance of the windows due to Evactron cleaning, XEI estimates it would be well over 200 hours and maybe more than 500 hours of continuous exposure.

 There is no specification for Light Leaks in MOXTEK™ UTW windows.
 Light leaks can increase the background on EDS detectors during Evactron cleaning and may expose the underlying polymer film to corrosion.
 The multitude of small light leaks on window #1, visible after the first cleaning, did not increase in size with additional cleaning.
-A multitude of light leaks were seen on window #1 after initial cleaning.
+A multitude of light leaks was seen on window #1 after the initial cleaning.
 No such defect was seen on other windows.
 The results imply that if the UTW is exposed to extreme Evactron cleaning and light leaks indeed start to appear, the first indication would be a rise in the background levels in the EDS X-ray spectrum.

 The Evactron A-C cleaning cycles have a duration time of 2 to 5 minutes under the recommended and usual operating conditions.
 The number of cleaning cycles differs widely from SEM to SEM and from one lab to another.
 In most labs, Evactron cleaning is carried out only when image quality starts to deteriorate.
 In some cases, Evactron cleaning is carried out on a daily basis.
 Using cleaning periods of 5 minutes, 160 hours of exposure is equivalent to 1,920 cleaning cycles.
 If there are 5 SEM operating days/week with 1 cleaning cycle/day, then the total test period of 160 hours is equivalent to 8.7 years of 5 minute daily exposures.